fversnel/UnityExecutionOrder/README.md

 ## The problem

-Sometimes when you have a complex web of components depending on each other then initialization of these components can become a problem as Unity does not guarantee the order in which components on a `GameObject` are initialized.
+Sometimes when you have a complex web of components depending on each other's initialization code then initialization of these components can become a problem as Unity does not guarantee the order in which components on a `GameObject` are initialized.
 Consider the following example:

     public class BehaviourA : MonoBehaviour
     {